 Research on Forest Therapy for Substance Recovery

 I am in grad school at the University of NH for a degree in Therapeutic Recreation Administration, and part of the program is to participate in research.
-However, I did not feel inspired to assist a professor with one of their current research projects.
 I designed a study that was meaningful to me and that I feel would help people.
 But I am also creating a program that is not currently offered....so I have to find my own way to fund it.

-The study will consist of 10 guided walks starting in August, through October.
-I am partnered with a recovery organization in Strafford County, NH.
+The study will consist of 10 guided walks starting in September through November.
+I am partnered with a recovery organization in Dover, NH.
 In order to protect the identity of the participants, the organization will remain anonymous.

 What I need money for: